ms007/io-extra/README.md

 Promise returns the full path of the destination directory.

 - options: (optional object)
-  - overwrite: (boolean) overwrite existing directories and files, default is `true`
+  - overwrite: (boolean) overwrite existing directories and files, default is `true`.

   - dereference: (boolean) dereference symlinks, default is `false`.